20 Mar 2018

 North Island in the Seychelles is a tropical island paradise – a rare sanctuary for those seeking island and marine conservation activities on a gorgeous, unspoiled tropical haven.
 More importantly, it is a Noah’s Ark: a sanctuary where natural habitats are being rehabilitated and where critically endangered Seychelles fauna and flora are being reintroduced and given a place to regenerate.
 North island as a whole comprises one of the most ambitious conservation projects ever undertaken by a private company.
 It is very seldom that the opportunity arises to make such a significant and positive impact on a region, a specific area, its wildlife and surrounding environment.
 Some of the world’s rarest wildlife species are found only on the remote archipelago in the Indian Ocean – the Seychelles.

 The Noah’s Ark Project at North Island

-Wildlife ACT provides an opportunity to volunteer on North Island as Ecotourists and assist the environmental team as they monitor all aspects of the island’s ecology.
-Much of this data is providing a greater understanding of tropical island ecology, sea bird migration patterns, ocean temperatures and the impact of climate change.
-Ecotourists that come to North Island are given a full understanding of the Noah’s Ark Conservation Project as well as a better understanding of the importance of conservation through tourism.
+Wildlife ACT provides an opportunity to volunteer on North Island as an ecotourist and assist the Environmental Team as they monitor all aspects of the island’s ecology.
+Much of this data is providing a greater understanding of tropical island ecology, marine conservation, sea bird migration patterns, ocean temperatures and the impact of climate change.
+Ecotourists that come to North Island are given a full understanding of the Noah’s Ark Conservation Project as well as a better understanding of the importance of island and marine conservation through tourism.